popcorntime/popcorntime/README.md

 Popcorn Time is different:

-- The code is public, built by and for the community.
+- The code is public, built by and for the community
 - Our catalog is released weekly as [Parquet](https://parquet.apache.org/) datasets for developers and researchers
 - You can play your own files, not just follow links
 - Features and direction come from contributors, not corporate agendas